AryaaSk/3D-Engine/README.md

 ```

 ## Camera
 The camera is used to render objects.
+It is a parallel projection, and so will not use perspective which makes it ideal for programs where the camera is static and the object's are moving in a fixed space.

 To create a camera object:
 ```